MMA Rumors: UFC Champ Khabib Nurmagomedov Names Three Ideal Opponents, Conor McGregor Not Included

 UFC lightweight champion Khabib Nurmagomedov is yet to fight again in the Octagon since successfully defending his belt against Conor McGregor at UFC 229.
-As of now, Nurmagomedov is still waiting for the decision of Nevada State Athletic Commission regarding his involvement in the post-fight brawl with McGregor’s camp.
+As of now, Nurmagomedov is still waiting for the decision of the Nevada State Athletic Commission regarding his involvement in the post-fight brawl with McGregor’s camp.

 Khabib Nurmagomedov and Conor McGregor still don’t have an idea regarding their punishments, but in the past months, there are speculations that the UFC could schedule an immediate rematch between “The Notorious” and “The Eagle.”
 In an interview with TMZ Sports earlier this month, UFC President Dana White said that if everything goes as he expected, the second faceoff between Nurmagomedov and McGregor should happen this year.